cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-secondary.md

 Make sure you consider the following:

-- Proxying traffic with secondary zones require a setting that is not turned on by default.
+- Proxying traffic with secondary zones requires a setting that is not turned on by default.
 Refer to [Secondary DNS override](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/) to learn more.
 The steps below include enabling this setting.
 - There are a few options for [DNSSEC with incoming zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary/).
 If you want to use DNSSEC, plan for which option you will configure and confirm that your other DNS provider(s) support the setup.
 - You can prepare SSL/TLS in advance by either ordering an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/) or [uploading a custom certificate](/ssl/edge-certificates/custom-certificates/uploading/).
 You should confirm that the certificate covers all your proxied hostnames and that the [status of your SSL certificate](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls/edge-certificates) is **Active**.